 Why We Need the GFTN and How it Works

-The GFTN—a WWF-led partnership—links more than 300 companies, communities, NGOs, and entrepreneurs in more than 30 countries around the world.
-The goal is to create a new market for environmentally responsible forest products.
-Since 1991, market-driven demands from GFTN participants have increased the economic incentives for responsible forest management.
-This is helping to ensure that millions of acres of forests are independently and credibly certified, a guarantee that the forests are well managed and that their products come from legal and sustainable timber harvests.
+GFTN's efforts have helped to ensure that millions of acres of forests are independently and credibly certified, a guarantee that the forests are well managed and that their products come from legal and sustainable timber harvests.

-A growing number of forest owners and managers, manufacturers of wood and paper products, retailers, distributors, and investors support sustainable forest management.
-But there are complex obstacles to achieving this goal.
+A growing number of forest owners and managers, manufacturers of wood and paper products, retailers, distributors, and investors support responsible forest management, but there are complex obstacles to achieving this goal.
 A major problem is uncertainty about how to achieve “good wood” certification and benefit from it.

-The GFTN exists to support and facilitate greater coordination of national and regional efforts to expand responsible and credibly certified forest management, including technical assistance throughout the certification process and enhanced marketing opportunities.
+GFTN supports and facilitates greater coordination of national and regional efforts to expand responsible and credibly certified forest management, including technical assistance throughout the certification process and enhanced marketing opportunities.

 GFTN participants are committed to increasing the availability of forest products from well managed forests, helping each other benefit and profit from responsible forest management, and ending the purchase of forest products from illegal and controversial sources.
 This is the GFTN mandate.